anastasiaz2002/cmsc13600-course-project/docs/Week-3-Implementing-Analytics.md

 As you add more functionality to the application, testing becomes much harder.
 Write a detailed plan on how you are testing all of this functionality.

 Hint: think about how to write scripts that generate fake data to add to the database.
+Response:
+To test functionality initially, I used SQLite in terminal to create fake users and manually input them into the database.
+After populating the database I tested the views the same way as the previous assignment (accessing the pages from the user side and seeing if they function correctly).
+However, this startegy is not as feasible for testing the applications on large volumes of data.
+To do this I would write a script with a list of names, user ids, etc and a loop that will generate unique users by selecting a value from each list, putting it into a tuple, and appending to a list of these users.
+Then I would loop through this list and add all of these users into the database.

 ## Step 4.
 Implement (Step 3)
 Implement Step 3 in code and include the results with your submitted pull request.